Skip to content

 Redwood National Park (California)

-However, this is the note from National Park Service:
+However, here's an important note from the National Park Service:

 "Since its “discovery” in 2006, this tree has been on many tree-enthusiast’s bucket lists.
 Hyperion is located off trail through dense vegetation and requires heavy ‘bushwhacking’ in order to reach the tree.
 Those accessing and viewing the tree have trampled, and in some instances killed, the surrounding native vegetation.